The Air Club & Other Poems

 The Air Club

-When Kim Jin-suk broke the Guinness record with his hundreds of days of a high-altitude sit-in on crane number 85 in Busan’s YeongdoHanjin Heavy Industries, Park Jeom-gyu, who has many good ideas, suggested creating a “High Altitude Club.”
+When Kim Jin-suk broke the Guinness record with her hundreds of days of a high-altitude sit-in on crane number 85 in Busan’s YeongdoHanjin Heavy Industries, Park Jeom-gyu, who has many good ideas, suggested creating a “High Altitude Club.”
 His plan was that they should carefully select just one hundred people who, unable to live on level ground, had gone climbing up to a high altitude.

 During the irregular workers’ struggle at Kiryung Electronics, I climbed up onto a mechanical digger, so I naturally assumed I would be a member, but I was excluded.
 When I protested that I had even fallen off while demonstrating and been taken to a hospital, I was told that I had only gone less than 5 meters up and that it was considered a travesty for a “High Altitude Club.”
 The fellow who climbed the highest was a temporary worker in Hyundai Hysco who had gone up 130 meters.
 If I was dissatisfied, I could organize a “Low Altitude Club.”